survivejs/webpack-book/manuscript/loading/04_javascript.md

 };
 ```

 Next, we need to connect this with the main configuration.
 If you are using a modern browser for development, you can consider processing only the production code through Babel.
-To play it safe, I'll use it for both production and development environments in this case.
+To play it safe, I’ll use it for both production and development environments in this case.

-Also, I'll constrain webpack to transform only our application code through Babel as I don't want it to process files from *node_modules* for example.
+Also, I’ll constrain webpack to transform only our application code through Babel as I don’t want it to process files from *node_modules* for example.
 It is a good practice with JavaScript files.

 **webpack.config.js**